caltechlibrary/newt/newtgenerator.1.md

 # GENERATOR

 Currently three types of generators are being implemented in the 2nd Newt Protoype.
 This parameter lets you set which one you are using.
 It is required.
+Each generator type may accept more options.
+The Postgres SQL generator, "postgres", can generate three different SQL files, setup.sql, models.sql and models_test.sql.

 # MODELS and ACTION